StarRocks/starrocks/docs/loading/Spark-connector-starrocks.md

 #### Set up your Spark environment

-Note that the following examples are run in Spark 3.2.4 and use `spark-shell` and `spark-sql`.
+Note that the following examples are run in Spark 3.2.4 and use `spark-shell`, `pyspark` and `spark-sql`.
 Before running the examples, make sure to place the Spark connector JAR file in the `$SPARK_HOME/jars` directory.

 ### Load data with Spark DataFrames